DarthAffe/RGB.NET/README.md

 ## Getting Started
 ### Setup
 1. Add the [RGB.NET.Core](https://www.nuget.org/packages/RGB.NET.Core) and [Devices](https://www.nuget.org/packages?q=rgb.net.Devices)-Nugets for all devices you want to use.
-2. For some of the vendors SDK-libaries are needed.
+2. For some of the vendors SDK-libraries are needed.
 Check the contained Readmes for more information in that case.
 3. Create a new `RGBSurface`.
 ```csharp
 RGBSurface surface = new RGBSurface();